Find Affordable College Courses

 Philadelphia, PA

-University of Pennsylvania landed the #7 spot in the 2023 rankings for the most popular master’s degree ecology, evolution and systematics biology programs.
-Located in the large city of Philadelphia, UPenn is a private not-for-profit college with a very large student population.
+University of Pennsylvania did quite well in this year’s ranking of the most popular places for ecology, evolution and systematics biology students to get a master’s degree.
+It came in at #7 on the list.
+Located in the large city of Philadelphia, UPenn is a private not-for-profit school with a fairly large student population.

 Of the 23 students majoring in ecology at UPenn, 35% are male and 65% are female.